Luke 3

 And soldiers also asked him, saying, And we, what shall we also do?
 And he said to them, Extort from no one, neither accuse anyone falsely; and be content with your wages.

-Comments Luke 3:14 In this verse we can concentrate on "be content with your wages".
+In this verse, we can concentrate on “be content with your wages.”
 We should be pleased with what the Lord provides.
 The Lord helps us to make a living.
-Some may get more some less, but all should be content and give thanks to the Lord.
+Some may get more, some less, but all should be content and give thanks to the Lord.

 John answered, saying to all, I indeed baptize you with water; but there comes He that is mightier than I, the lace of His sandals I am not worthy to untie; He will baptize you with the Holy Spirit and fire,

 John himself never lifted himself up in any way.
-In this place, we see clearly how humble John is, and how he glorifies the beloved Son of God.
-He tells all that the Holy One of God is coming, and He deserves all the praise and the Holy Son of God is the one who gives them the Holy Spirit.
+In this place, we clearly see how humble John is and how he glorifies the beloved Son of God.
+He tells all that the Holy One of God is coming, and He deserves all the praise, and that the Holy Son of God is the one who gives them the Holy Spirit.

 Insert.
-Q: By having another manifestation of the baptism in the Holy Spirit with speaking in tongues, some say this would create two-tiers of Christians, some more spiritual than others and that it shouldn't be the case.
-A: Speaking in tongues for all Christians is a sign of personal spiritual blessing, and not everyone has the same blessing, but each individual searching and asking the Lord.
-The blessing is upon the purpose of the deep inner heart and what really is the purpose that person wants that gift for.
-Think of the passage in the Bible where it says that each part of the body has its own duty.
-If you take one part out, what will the rest of the body be?
+Q: Having the manifestation of the baptism in the Holy Spirit by speaking in tongues, some say that this would create two tiers of Christians, some more spiritual than others, and that it shouldn’t be the case.
+A: Speaking in tongues for all Christians is a sign of personal spiritual blessing, and not everyone has the same blessing, but each individual is blessed as they are searching and asking the Lord.
+The blessing is upon the purpose of the deep inner heart of a person and upon what really the purpose is that they want that gift for.
+Think about the passage in the Bible where it says that each part of the body has its own duty.
+What will the rest of the body be if you take one part out?
 (See 1 Corinthians 12:12-27).

 With many other exhortations therefore preached he the gospel to the people;